jingyitang826/rfid-cocktail-bot/input/README.md

 # Input Module Documentation

-This folder contains everything needed to run and assemble the **Input** portion of the RFID-Cocktail-Bot:
+This folder contains everything needed to run and assemble the **Input** mechanism of the RFID-Cocktail-Bot:
 - **Firmware** for the ESP32 (`Input.cpp`)
 - **3D model** for the input basket (`Input_Basket.3mf`)
-- **Wiring & Pin Mapping**
+- **Wiring & Pin Mapping** (see below)

 ## 1. Introduction

-The **Input Module** handles ingredient selection via RFID tokens, displays status on an OLED, and sends button-press or tag data to the server.
-It's mounted in a 3D-printed basket and all sensors/controllers wire back to the ESP32.
+The **Input Module** handles ingredient selection via RFID tags, displays status on an OLED display, and sends button-press and tag data to the server.
+A SparkFun Simultaneous RFID Reader – M7E Hecto is used for scanning the RFID tags.
+The RFID reader is wired to an ESP32, which handles the server connection.
+A red and a green button are also wired to the ESP32.
+Pressing the green button confirms a cocktail order and sends it to the server; pressing the red button discards the order, allowing a new one to be placed.
+An OLED display, wired to the ESP32, shows the scanned ingredients and displays the order status.
+All components are mounted to a 3D-printed basket, which is screwed to a container, as shown in the pictures in the 'Images' folder.

 ## 2. Firmware